Description

 Solution

-These polices exist to permit access to various services and to support the inner working of the FortiGate and include access to ports used by IPSec VPN.
+FortiGates have built-in Security Profiles called 'Local-In' policies.
+These policies exist to permit access to various services and to support the inner workings of the FortiGate, including access to ports used by IPsec VPN.

-By configuring a Local-In policy in conjunction with a Geography address object it is possible to modify the default behaviour and restrict access to IPsec VPN to IP Addresses originating from certain countries.
+By configuring a Local-In policy in conjunction with a Geography address object, it is possible to modify the default behaviour and restrict access to IPsec VPN to IP Addresses originating from certain countries.

 The example below assumes that an IPsec VPN is already set up and accessible via a static IP Address on Interface WAN1 and that access is only required from VPN clients originating from IP addresses from a certain country.